adepennart/Malaria_Case_Study/Project_report.md

 ## 2. Why?
 Theoretically bird scaffolds should have higher GC content, but here small ones will remain because there is a higher chance for random GC content if you sequence is smaller, the longer it is the harder it would be.

-## 3. Insert the missing data in the above table.
+## 3. Insert the missing data in the table below.
 Use bash, not internet!
-(CHECK)

 |  Species | Host | Genome size | Genes | Genomic GC |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 |1 Plasmodium berghei 	|	rodents	|	20493455 |	4050	| .28541442281221172004 |